Craft Blog Shop Mailing List

 2. Finishing an open edge that will be joined to another piece

-3. Finishing an open edge that will be visible (a neater finish)
+3. Finishing an open edge that will be visible (Invisible Finish)

 Closing up a piece